jacobbednarz/operability_guidelines/README.md

 guideline, different teams will have varying standards on what is required to make a system "production" ready.

+## Tests

+- **Does the project have an automated test suite?**

+  Having an automated test suite (such as run CI on push) is great to ensure that changes can be made with confidence that the proposed changes will not break the existing application.
+By having a decent amount of test coverage you can quickly iterate on changes and spend less time manually reviewing changes post deploy.

 ## Logging

 - **Are the logs stored somewhere other than on the host itself?**